 What Is Dry Eye?

-Dry eye occurs when the eye does not produce tears properly, or when the tears are not of the correct consistency and evaporate too quickly.
+Dry eye symptoms occur when the eye does not produce tears properly, or when the tears are not of the correct consistency and evaporate too quickly.

-In addition, inflammation of the surface of the eye may occur along with dry eye.
-If left untreated, this condition can lead to pain, ulcers, or scars on the cornea, and some loss of vision.
-However, permanent loss of vision from dry eye is uncommon.
+In addition, inflammation of the surface of the eye may occur along with dry eye symptoms.
+If left untreated, dry eye symptoms can lead to pain, ulcers, or scars on the cornea, and some loss of vision.
+However, permanent loss of vision from dry eye causes is uncommon.

 What are tears, and how do they relate to dry eye?